-Hot on the heels of a day spent with suspension experts from KW Suspension at JZM Porsche, came a chance encounter with the EXE-TC experts at Tuthill Porsche.
+Hot on the heels of a day spent with suspension experts from KW Suspension, came a chance encounter with the EXE-TC experts at Tuthill Porsche.

 Graham Gleeson is the brains behind EXE-TC: the suspension engineering company that has underpinned Sebastien Loeb’s many world rally championships over the last few years.

 EXE-TC and Tuthill are closely linked in classic Porsche chassis engineering, and development on these joint projects is always ongoing.
 The EB Motorsport RSR and the Janssens dog box car are two Tuthill-built competition 911s that have run EXE-TC gear in testing, but road cars are also used to get street-biased products working properly.

 The car seen here is an Albert Blue amalgam of classic components, combined by Tuthills to build one man’s perfect Porsche.
 This is running an EXE-TC development subframe to reduce frame torsion at the front of the car.